 NOTE: Typical view of breaker panel.
 Breaker arrangement may vary according to appliance and equipment options.
-Fuses and breakers are labeled on panel.
+Fuses

 ELECTRICAL OUTLETS - HOUSE 120-VOLT AC

 A number of standard household electrical outlets are provided throughout the coach for connecting small appliances such as televisions, radios, toasters, etc.